Jizhou-Che/Frogger/README.md

 * Based on the MVC pattern, different views were implemented with little effort.

+### 5. Testing

+* Unit tests focusing on abstract models such as Actor were implemented prior to any refactoring for the preservation of core functionality.

+* Unit tests for concrete models such as Obstacle were created along the refactoring of the respective classes.

-### 7. Documentation
+### 6. Documentation

-* Primary inline comments were written along the refactoring and extending process.
+* Primary inline comments were written along the refactoring and extension process.

 * Javadoc was written at the final stage based on existing inline comments, providing a systematic and user-friendly guide for future maintenance and development.

----

 ## Feature

-### Game Rule
+### 1. Game Rule

 * Infinite game, limited number of lives.